j0hnm4r5/laser-theme/CONTRIBUTING.md

 ### Developing

-To test color changes, run the VSCode debugger with `Debug > Start Debugging`, then set the new window's theme to Laser.
+To test color changes, run the VSCode debugger with `Debug > Start Debugging`, then set the new window's theme to `Lasers`.
 Every time a change is made, reload the debugger to see it.

 ### Contributing